nightroman/FarNet/README.md

 FarNet and modules installed by `Install-FarPackage` may be updated in the same way.

-Close Far Manager and start the PowerShell console
+Close Far Manager, open PowerShell console, and invoke

-    powershell
     cd "C:\Program Files\Far Manager"
     Invoke-Expression (Invoke-WebRequest https://raw.githubusercontent.com/nightroman/FarNet/master/web.ps1)

-To update all packages, invoke
+To update all packages, use

     Update-FarPackage